 The HR team works together with the Ormat Leadership team, Safety, and Legal departments to identify and develop relevant training programs across the organization.
 All employees receive training relevant for their job areas, including specialized technical skills, and employees can recommend training topics they feel are important for their roles.
-We conduct ongoing training and certification programs at our sites, and operators The new platform allows us to create a robust training program that is consistent across sites.
-It also allows us periodically undergo training designed to help them to track an employee's learning history to identify areas advance to higher levels, which can not only enhance for further individual development.
-The platform includes their skills but can also lead to higher salaries. tutorial videos on various topics created by Ormat that Once a quarter, we hold a training program in Israel called can be accessed at any time by employees, with plans Doing Technology, where employees give lectures on to offer the content in multiple languages in the future. innovations in engineering, Ormat's achievements, and At the Platanares and Ortitlan sites in Central America, we external benchmarks.
-This program is designed to share introduced qualification programs that provide a more relevant advancements with our employees. structured career path to operations and maintenance To support continued education for employees, we staff through enhanced training.
-Employees now have have a tuition reimbursement program that provides more clearly defined expectations for promotions and opportunities for advanced learning and career growth. internal mobility opportunities, and the qualification In addition, we provide learning subsidies for family program is designed to ensure all employees are learning members of employees, to help them advance their relevant information at the same level to help promote professional skills. operational stability and predictability.
+We conduct ongoing training and certification programs at our sites, and operators periodically undergo training designed to help them advance to higher levels, which can not only enhance their skills but can also lead to higher salaries.

+A lecture on climate change, Yavne site, Israel

+Once a quarter, we hold a training program in Israel called Doing Technology, where employees give lectures on innovations in engineering, Ormat's achievements, and external benchmarks.
+This program is designed to share relevant advancements with our employees.

+To support continued education for employees, we have a tuition reimbursement program that provides opportunities for advanced learning and career growth.
+In addition, we provide learning subsidies for family members of employees, to help them advance their professional skills.